Not sure where to buy all those household essentials for your life in the United Kingdom? Find out with our helpful guide to shopping in the UK.

 Looking for some modern gadgets for your home?
 Finding technology from around the world is fairly straightforward in the UK, whether you need the latest TV or a brand new lawnmower.
 Most large supermarkets sell a range of basic household electronics (including TVs, printers, and more), while department stores like John Lewis stock a broader range of electric items, such as fridge-freezers, ovens, and more.

 If you’re looking for a dedicated electronics store, try Currys PC World, Euronics, or Hughes.
 Alternatively, catalog-based retailer Argos sells a range of electrical items, among its wide array of other products.
-For mobile phones, you’ll find individual stores of the largest manufacturers and operators in most large towns and cities.
+For audio goods, like headphones and speakers, a specialist store like Bose is your best bet.
+If you’re looking for mobile phones, you’ll find individual stores of the largest manufacturers and operators in most large towns and cities.

 Health and beauty